CheeGY/cheegy.github.io/_posts/2020-12-29-ModelingUncertainties.md

 \end{aligned} \label{4}\tag{4}
 $$

-This relates the propagation of the state covariance matrix with the process dynamics, in particular $A$ and $B$ and noise covariance $R_{\epsilon}$.
+This relates the propagation of the state covariance matrix with the process dynamics, $A$ and $B$, as well as noise covariance $R_{\epsilon}$.

 ---

-Next, we derive an expression for the output covariance matrix,
+Next, we derive an expression for the disturbance covariance matrix,

 $$
 \begin{aligned}